2019 Board Officers

 For Michael, the IRC matters because, more than ever before, what happens around the world has a direct impact on our lives here in the United States.
 By promoting conversation and debate in Kansas City about the key global issues of the day, the IRC helps its members understand the significance of international developments, as well as their own impact on the world.

-Kelli Meilink, Chair, Corporate (Membership) Committee – Husch Blackwell
+Kelli Meilink, Chair, Membership Development Committee – Husch Blackwell

 Kelli is an attorney with a passion for international politics.
-Kelli focuses her practice on immigration law, working with U.S. and international businesses, colleges and universities, and health care organizations to assist them in hiring and maintaining foreign national talent in the U.S. She also counsels foreign national investors and entrepreneurs seeking immigration status in the U.S. to run their businesses.
-As part of her pro bono practice, Kelli regularly counsels on asylum cases and works on behalf of immigrant children.
+Kelli focuses her practice on immigration law, working with local and international businesses, colleges and universities, and health care organizations to assist them in hiring and maintaining foreign national employees in the U.S. and maintain compliance with U.S. immigration laws.
+She also counsels foreign national investors and entrepreneurs seeking immigration status in the U.S. to run their businesses.
+As part of her pro bono practice, Kelli regularly works on behalf of immigrant children.

 Bob Rebori, 2016 Board President – Bio-Microbics